 3. Check if the Mac is Set to Show Connected External Drives

-Another common reason for external hard drive not showing up is that the Mac is not set to.
-If you can't see the external hard drive on the desktop and in the finder of macOS Catalina, Mojave, or earlier, the following steps would be helpful.
+Sometimes, the external hard drive is not showing up because your Mac is not set to.
+If you can't see the external hard drive on the desktop and in the Finder of macOS Catalina, Mojave, or earlier, the following steps would be helpful.

 - Show the external hard drive on the desktop: Go to Finder > Preferences > General tab and select "External disks" to make external hard drives show on the desktop.